Darrell Stetler II

 Pastors are also tired.
 Administration and stresses drain the creativity and energy it takes to draw out Biblical content and present it in fresh, memorable way.
 Pastors also complain of not enough family time.
 (TV & internet?
 Hmm.)

-But we still do them at our church.
+But we still do Sunday night services at our church in South OKC.
 I’ve had people ask me why, even suggest that we cancel it.
 But I haven’t, and I don’t plan to.

 Here are 4 reasons why we still do Sunday night services at our church.
 Your mileage may vary, but here's why we do it.